 Acute lung injury/acute respiratory distress syndrome (ALI/ARDS) is a severe respiratory condition triggered by various factors, such as sepsis, pancreatitis, and gastric content aspiration [1].
-There are limited treatment options for ARDS, and it accounts for 10% of ICU admissions, with a mortality rate of up to 40% [2].
-A retrospective cohort study of patients with ARDS reported 90-day mortality rates of 19% in pediatric cohorts, 33% in adult trials, and 67% in adult observational cohorts [3].
-The global impact of COVID-19 in 2019 highlighted the heterogeneous and critical nature of ALI/ARDS [4].
-Targeting the molecular characteristics of ARDS and implementing personalized medicine strategies may help effectively treat ARDS [5].
+There are limited treatment options for ARDS, and it accounts for 10% of ICU admissions, with a mortality

 Lytic cell death (e.g. pyroptosis and necroptosis) induces inflammation and disease through the release of inflammatory factors and intracellular components [6].
-The inflammasome, a central signaling platform for inflammatory responses induced by pathogen infection and tissue damage, regulates various inflammation-related diseases [7].
-In the inflammasome complex, the adaptor protein apoptosis-associated speck-like protein containing a CARD (ASC) oligomerizes in response to sensors such as NLR family pyrin domain-containing 3 (NLRP3), recruiting and activating caspase-1.
-This leads to gasdermin D cleavage and pore formation, resulting in pyroptosis and the release of mature isoforms of IL-1 $\beta$ and IL-18 through active caspase-1 cleavage [8, 9].
-Inhibiting inflammasome activation and pyroptosis is a potential strategy for treating ALI/ARDS [10].
+The inflammasome, a central signaling platform for inflammatory responses induced by pathogen infection and tissue damage, regulates various inflammation-related diseases [7]. the In inflammasome complex, the adaptor protein apoptosis-associated speck-like protein containing a CARD (ASC) oligomerizes in response to sensors such as NLR family pyrin domain-containing 3 (NLRP3), recruiting and activating caspase-1.
+This leads to gasdermin D cleavage and pore formation, resulting in pyroptosis and the release of mature isoforms of IL-1β and IL-18 through active caspase-1 cleavage [8, Inhibiting inflammasome activation and 9]. pyroptosis is a potential strategy for treating ALI/ARDS [10].